You Know You're Over 40 If You Use These Words

 Going "postal" used to be shorthand for inexplicably flying into a fit of rage.
 These days, if you tell someone you're going postal, they'll assume you're threatening to use snail mail rather than email.
 The horror!

 Why did we even start saying this?
 Was it just because chill rhymes with pill?
 Whatever the reason, that time has passed.
+And if you long slang and learning about language, sign up for our daily newsletter.

 In general, comparing something to explosives, even if you mean it as a compliment, is bad taste.
 You might want to find a new word to use instead.